micsigen/obuda22task/README.md

 ## Create a new project on GitHub

-To complete the task needed to create and upload the running application into GitHub.
+To complete the task needed to create and upload the running trunk application into GitHub.
 Use the next template to create the project.

 ![Create a project](src/create.project.png)